Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Introduction

 Both models depend on three parameters: the oblateness of the satellite, the orbital eccentricity, and the dissipative factor.
 The limit of zero dissipation is a singular limit, since the long term behaviors of the model change drastically from a conservative system to a dissipative one even if the dissipation is small.

-For dissipative systems, to obtain a quasi-periodic orbit of a certain frequency, one has to adjust a parameter.
-This is a big contrast with the conservative case.
-Indeed, conservative systems admit many quasi-periodic orbits, to obtain orbits with a given frequency one just needs to choose the initial conditions and not to adjust parameters.
+For dissipative systems, to obtain a quasi-periodic orbit of a certain frequency, one has to adjust a parameter called drift.
+This is a big contrast with the conservative case which admits many quasi-periodic orbits.
+To obtain orbits with a given frequency in a conservative system, one just needs to choose the initial conditions and one does not need to adjust parameters.

-The astronomically relevant values of the friction are typically small, so that the systems of astronomical interest are the regime of singular perturbations (frictions have crucial effects in the formation of planets over millions of years, but are very small in calculations over a few thousand years).
+The astronomically relevant values of the friction are typically small, so that the systems of astronomical interest are in the regime of singular perturbations (frictions have crucial effects in the formation of planets over millions of years, but are very small in calculations over a few thousand years).
+Computing by direct iterations requires long transients.

+Note that numerical methods based on contractions (e.g. the numerical methods suggested in \cite{CCFL14}) slow down in the limit of small dissipation, whereas the Newton methods we use maintain the speed in the limit of small dissipation.

 Working close to a singular limit, our numerical explorations, especially when we want to study the objects near the breakdown, require several elaborated numerical methods (see Sections~\ref{sec:rotation} and \ref{sec:breakdown}) as well as some theoretical underpinnings, e.g. condition numbers and theoretical arguments that indicate that the numerical calculations are credible.
 Both the efficient numerical algorithms and the a-posteriori results take advantage of several identities that are obtained using the geometric properties of a (conformally symplectic) map.